census-instrumentation/opencensus-website/content/guides/gRPC/Java.md

 ## Overview

-Our serivce takes in a payload containing bytes and capitalizes them.
+Our service takes in a payload containing bytes and capitalizes them.

 Using OpenCensus, we can collect traces and metrics of our system and export them to the backend of our choice, to give observability to our distributed systems.